lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 If there are continuous publish failures and queue is blocked, then you should check **[!UICONTROL test connection]** and try to solve the errors that are being reported.

 Based on the errors, you are advised to log a support ticket, so that Brand Portal engineering team can help you resolve issues.

+## Brand Portal IMS configuration token expired {#token-expired}

+If your Brand Portal environment stops abruptly, there is a possibility that the IMS configurations are not working properly.
+The system shows an unhealthy IMS configuration and reflects an error message (similar to the following) that your access token is expired.

+`com.adobe.granite.auth.oauth.AccessTokenProvider failed to get access token from authorization server status: 400 response: Unknown macro: {"error"}`

+To resolve this issue, it is recommended to manually save and close the IMS configuration and check health status again.
+If the configurations does not work, delete the existing configurations and create a new one.

 ## Configure replication agents to avoid connection timeout error {#connection-timeout}